 Today I’ll be covering all things micro-investment related.
 I’ll be discussing what micro-investing is, the pros and cons of using this investment strategy, the most popular Australian micro-investing apps and whether they’re worth using.

 Micro-Investing is an investment method in which people invest small amounts of money into a range of different assets, typically on a frequent basis.
-This differs from traditional investing, which requires a brokerage account and an often-large amount of capital.
+This differs from traditional investing, which requires a brokerage account and a large amount of starting capital.

 As such, micro-investing is tailored to beginner investors who do not have brokerage accounts or a lot of disposable income.
 Investors can get begin investing in micro-investment products with as little as $5, which is why it is also sometimes referred to as ‘pocket-money investing’.

 Micro-investing offers a lot of perks, particularly for beginner investors or people who don’t have a great deal of financial knowledge.
 They provide an easy, simple way of investing for people who otherwise would be unable to invest, either due to a lack of initial funds or a lack of investment knowledge.